akka/akka-management/docs/src/main/paradox/cluster-http-management.md

 ## Health checks

-Two health checks are included in Cluster HTTP:
+A cluster membership @ref:[health check](healthchecks.md) is included that is designed to be used as a readiness check.

-* `/ready` - indicated that user traffic should be routed to the node.
-By defailt returns `200` when a node is either `Up` or `WeaklyUp`.
-Can be configured with `akka.management.cluster.http.heathcheck.ready-states`.
+By default the health check returns `true` when a node is either `Up` or `WeaklyUp`.
+Can be configured with `akka.management.cluster.heath-checks.ready-states`.
-* `/alive` - always returns 200.
-Can be used to check the process is running and responsive.